 The bill amends Section 9-27-6 of the New Mexico Statutes to clarify the role of the Department of Information Technology (DoIT) in overseeing information technology procurement and projects by state agencies.
-It outlines the responsibilities of the secretary of the department, who acts as the chief information officer, including the review and approval of agency information technology projects, the development of agency plans, and ensuring compliance with state information architecture and strategic plans.
-The bill also emphasizes the need for agencies to submit their information technology plans to the secretary and conduct background checks on employees with access to sensitive information.
+It outlines the responsibilities of the secretary of the department, who acts as the chief information officer, including the review and approval of agency information technology projects, the development of agency plans, and the establishment of rules for oversight.
+The bill emphasizes the need for compliance with state information architecture and strategic plans, as well as the importance of conducting background checks on employees with access to sensitive information.

 Final Version: 9-27-6